 - Limit gift returns, making a returnee that did not make the purchase ineligible for a money-back return.
 Instead, they will receive store credit.

-NMA is a A business that accepts credit cards for goods or services. advocacy group dedicated to reducing or eliminating the unnecessary fees associated with accepting credit card payments.
+NMA is a merchant advocacy group dedicated to reducing or eliminating the unnecessary fees associated with accepting credit card payments.
 Since 2004, NMA’s payment processing solutions have been delivering tailored solutions, best-in-class customer service, and high-quality service offerings for businesses across multiple industries.Whether it’s high-risk or low-risk, brick-and-mortar or eCommerce, NMA will create the best processing experience for your company.
 For more information, visit us at www.nationalmerchants.com or call (866) 509-7199.